Introduction to Neovim¶

 Once the operation is finished, we will have a folder named neovim containing all the necessary files.
 The next step is to check out the stable branch, and then configure and compile the sources with the

 git checkout stable

 RelWithDebInfo type because it provides optimizations, and a useful debugging layer for later customizations.
 You could also use the

 Release type if you prefer maximum performance.

 The process takes care of configuring and compiling the files that are to be put into our system.
 These files are saved in

 neovim/build.
 To install them, we will use the make install command:

-Because this command is going to modify the filesystem, it needs to be run as the superuser, either with
+Because this command will modify the filesystem, it must run as the superuser, either with

 Once the installation is finished, we can verify that everything went well by checking the path to Neovim:

 Build type: Release